 Prior to the consummation of this offering, we will enter into a registration rights agreement with certain indirect beneficial owners of greater than 1% of our common stock, including Goldman Sachs & Co., Pamplona Capital Management, Jeff Butler and Bill Sullivan, among others (the "Registration Rights Agreement").
-Pursuant to the Registration Rights Agreement, upon a distribution pro rata of shares of our common stock to holders of LLC units of our parent, Brighton Health Group Holdings, LLC, which distribution is expected to occur within six months of the closing of this offering, holders of approximately 80,486,446 shares of our common stock (or shares underlying options to purchase common stock) or their transferees will be entitled to the following rights with respect to the registration of such shares for public resale under the Securities Act.
+Pursuant to the Registration Rights Agreement, upon a distribution of shares of our common stock to holders of LLC units of our parent, Brighton Health Group Holdings, LLC, holders of approximately 80,409,883 shares of our common stock (or shares underlying options to purchase common stock) or their transferees will be entitled to the following rights with respect to the registration of such shares for public resale under the Securities Act.
 If exercised, these registration rights would enable holders to transfer these shares without restriction under the Securities Act when the applicable registration statement is declared effective.
 In addition, Mr. Butler, Mr. Sullivan and certain additional shareholders will have the right to participate in block trades executed by the Lead Sponsors.